quii/learn-go-with-tests/roman-numerals.md

 }
 ```

-In order for 4 to "fit" with my current thinking I now count down from the arabic number, adding symbols to our string as we progress.
+In order for 4 to "fit" with my current thinking I now count down from the Arabic number, adding symbols to our string as we progress.
 Not sure if this will work in the long run but let's see!

 Let's make 5 work